-162. The Three Counties Palatine. - The only exceptions to these grants were the three Counties Palatine, which defended the border country in the north and west, and the coast on the south.
+166. The Pope and the Conqueror. - Gregory looked to William for help in this matter.
+The Conqueror was ready to give it, the border country in the north and west, and the coast on the south.
 To the earls of these counties, Chester, Durham, and Kent, William gave almost royal power, which descended in their families, thus making the title hereditary.